 (1) Could you please tell me some differences between the Lwa Ogou Feray and Ogou Badagris?

 Papa Ogou is one of the great Lwa of Haitian and New Orleans Voodoo.
-Primarily a warrior Spirit, He carries all the "Mars" associations of the male sex - the color red, blood, fire, lightning, the sword, the metal worker, and also, the magical connotations associated in many cultures with the smith.
-As Ogou Badagris He is a phallic and magical Lwa associated with a particular coastal region of Nigeria.
-As Ogou Feray, He is associated with iron, metals, and the sword - this also brings relevance to His identification with Saint Jacques as religious chromolithographs represent this saint as carrying the sword of his martyrdom.
-Stability, order & authority are characteristic of him, although minor derivatives of the Saint Jacques figure (for example, Nanchou) while retaining the energy of Ogou, have not his dignity.
-As Ogou Shango, Ogou is identified with Shango the Lightning Orisha of the Egba people of Dahomey.
+Primarily a warrior Spirit, He carries all the "Mars" associations of the male gender - the color red, blood, fire, lightning, the sword, the metal worker, and also, the magical connotations associated in many cultures with the blacksmith.
+As Ogou Badagris, He is associated with a particular coastal region of Nigeria, and is often depicted as an older general and decorated soldier.
+As Ogou Feray, He is associated with iron, metals, and the sword, and often depicted as a younger, virile soldier.
+Stability, order, authority, justice, and persistence are all associated with the Ogous as a whole.

 (2) Can you please tell me about the way Yemaya sends messages?
 Last night I heard seashells shaking in my bedroom.
 It was the most beautiful sound, and so comforting.

 She is the Orisha of the Ocean, amongst other things and representations of Her are often adorned with sea shells.
 She is very mothering and must have felt you needed the peace & comfort.
 Spirit communication is a very personal thing and we feel that it's best to trust your instincts on the matter.
 If you feel Yemaya is speaking to you, listen to her messages and do your best to interpret them and apply them to your life.

 (3) Do Voodoo Practitioners really think that zombies are real?